Azure VMware Solution private cloud and cluster concepts

 ESXi - There's no impact to workloads running in your private cloud.
 Access to vCenter Server and NSX-T Data Center isn't blocked during this time.
-It's recommended that, during this time, you don't plan any other activities like scaling up private cloud, scheduling or initiating active HCX migrations, making HCX configuration changes and so on, in your private cloud.
+It's recommended that, during this time, you don't plan any other activities like: scaling up private cloud, scheduling or initiating active HCX migrations, making HCX configuration changes, and so on, in your private cloud.

-NSX-T Data Center - There's workload impact and when a particular host is being upgraded, the VMs on that host might lose connectivity from 2 seconds to maximum 1 minute with any and all of the following symptoms:
+NSX-T Data Center - There's workload impact and when a particular host is being upgraded, the VMs on that host might lose connectivity from 2 seconds to maximum 1 minute with any of the following symptoms:

 Error messages (for example, Destination Host Unreachable and Net unreachable)

 During this upgrade window, all access to the NSX-T Data Center management plane will be blocked.
 You can't make configuration changes to the NSX-T Data Center environment for the duration.
 However, your workloads will continue to run as normal, subject to the upgrade impact detailed above.

 It's recommended that, during the upgrade time, you don't plan any other activities like scaling up private cloud, and so on, in your private cloud.
 Other activities can prevent the upgrade from starting or could have adverse impacts on the upgrade and the environment.